tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 Thanks to Erik Nygren, Lorenzo Colitti, Mikael Abrahamsson, Ben Schwartz, Ask Hansen, Leif Hedstrom, Tim McCoy, Stuart Cheshire, Miguel Vega, Joey Deng, Ted Lemon, and Elliot Briggs for their feedback and input on this document.

+--- back

+# Rationale for using SVCB records {#rationale}

+This mechanism uses SVCB/HTTPS resource records {{!I-D.ietf-dnsop-svcb-https}} to communicate that a given domain designates a particular DoH resolver for clients to use for subsequent queries to within the domain.

+There are various other proposals for how to provide similar functionality.
+There are several reasons that this mechanism has chosen SVCB records:

+- Discovering encrypted resolver using DNS records keeps client logic for DNS self-contained, and allows an operator of a DNS zone to define exactly which names should use a given DoH server.

+- Using DNS records also doesn't rely on bootstrapping with higher-level application operations (such as {{?I-D.schinazi-httpbis-doh-preference-hints}}).

+- SVCB records are extensible and allow definition of parameter keys.
+This makes them a superior mechanism for extensibility, as compared to approaches such as overloading TXT records.
+The same keys can be used both for upgrading direct resolvers to DoH through an explicit query ({{direct}}) and for discovering designated resolvers when issuing standard HTTPS queries ({{svcb}}).

+- Clients and servers that are interested in privacy of names will already need to support SVCB records in order to use Encrypted TLS Client Hello {{!I-D.ietf-tls-esni}}.
+Without encrypting names in TLS, the value of encrypting DNS is reduced, so pairing the solutions provides the largest benefit.

+- Clients that support SVCB will generally send out three queries when accessing web content on a dual-stack
+network: A, AAAA, and HTTPS queries.
+Discovering a resolver designation for a zone as part of one of these queries, without having to add yet another query, minimizes the total number of queries clients send.
+While {{?RFC5507}}
+recommends adding new RRTypes for new functionality, SVCB provides an extension mechanism that simplifies client behavior.